dommy-AU/Enhanced-RedditViewer-linux/README.md

 # Reddit Public Media Viewer for Linux Mint

-A local Flask-based Reddit media browser for Linux Mint which focuses on **public media only**.
+A local Flask-based Reddit media browser for Linux Mint that focuses on **public Reddit media only**.
 It lets you:

 - search **subreddits**
 - search **users**
 - open an exact subreddit or user feed
-- browse **images, GIF-style clips and videos**
+- browse **images, GIF-style clips and videos** in a media-first layout
+- group **multi-media Reddit posts into a single post card** instead of splitting every file into separate posts
+- move through multi-media posts with **previous / next controls** and a **media count indicator**
 - choose sort modes including **Best, New, Rising, Top and Hot**
 - use **Top** time filters: **Now, Today, This week, This month, This year and All time**
 - request mature content with the **over 18** toggle when Reddit still allows guest access
-- display **up to 100 unique media items per page**
+- display **up to 200 unique media items per page**
+- use an instant **page search** to filter the currently visible results
+- use **Extended search** to search deeper across the current subreddit or user feed
+- use **Next page** from the top or bottom of the results view
 - download supported media to your PC
 - download Reddit-hosted videos with sound when `ffmpeg` is available
 - use the **View user** button to copy a creator’s username into the **Exact user** field
+- open the current subreddit or user directly on Reddit
 - show a custom samurai icon on the main page from the `static` folder

-The included launcher script automatically creates a Python virtual environment, installs the required packages, checks for `ffmpeg`, starts the app, and opens the viewer in your browser.
+The setup launcher creates a Python virtual environment, installs the required packages, checks for `ffmpeg`, starts the app and opens the viewer in your browser.
+A lighter launcher can also reopen the app later once the virtual environment already exists.

 ---

 ## Files and folders in this project

 - `reddit_public_media_viewer.py` — the main Flask application
-- `runmefirst.sh` — Linux Mint launcher script
+- `runmefirst.sh` — first-run setup and launcher script
+- `launch_app.sh` — quick launcher for later use after setup is complete
 - `requirements-reddit-public-media-viewer.txt` — Python dependencies
 - `static/` — folder for static assets used by the app
 - `static/Icon.png` — the samurai image shown on the main page